Wesel: World War II

+Forced laborers of the 3rd SS construction brigade were dispatched in the town in 1943.

 During World War II, as a strategic depot, Wesel became a target of Allied bombing.
-On the 16, 17, 18 and 19 February 1945, the town was attacked with impact and air-burst bombs, which destroyed 97% of it.
+Air raids, using impact and air-burst bombs, on 16, 17, 18 and 19 February 1945, destroyed 97% of the town.
 The Wehrmacht blew up bridges along the Rhine and Lippe to prevent Allied forces from advancing.
 The Wehrmacht also destroyed the 1,950m-long railway bridge, the last Rhine bridge remaining in German hands, on 10 March.
 On 23 March, Wesel came under the fire of over 3,000 guns when it was bombarded anew, in preparation for Operation Plunder.
-The shelling was assisted by a raid of RAF bombers and a larger raid that night.
-At 2100 hours on the 23rd, ten individual bombers each dropped a 10,000 kg bomb on Wesel.
+The shelling was assisted by a raid of RAF bombers and a larger raid that night, during which ten individual bombers each dropped a 10,000 kg bomb on Wesel at 2100 hours.
 Before the town was finally taken by Allied troops, 97% of its structures were destroyed.
 In the ensuing attacks by Allied forces, the town was taken with minimal casualties.
-Operation Varsity – the largest airborne landings of the war dropped 18,000 troops into the area to take the hills behind Wesel.
+Operation Varsity – the largest airborne landings of the war in one day and one location – dropped 18,000 troops into the area to take the hills behind Wesel.
 The British 1st Commando Brigade was already attacking Wesel, carried into action by LVT Buffalos.
 The remainder of the Allied force crossed the Rhine in more amphibious vehicles.

 From almost 25,000 in 1939, the population was reduced to 1,900 by May 1945.
 In 1946 Wesel became part of the new state North Rhine-Westphalia of West Germany.